Okay, so I can see how this is going to fall out now.

 I think she's caught up in the 90s.

-I think she's she does everything as if it were the 90s, politically, strategically, advertising buys, the way she thinks, the way she gets the message out.
+I think she does everything as if it were the 90s, politically, strategically, advertising buys, the way she thinks, the way she gets the message out.

 It's all just rooted back in the 90s.